How I Live in a Tropical Paradise on $1,000 US per Month

 Rent and Utilities

-My rent is forty-five-hundred pesos per month.
-At today's exchange rate that is equivalent to two-hundred and forty US dollars.
+My rent is 4,500 pesos per month.
+At today's exchange rate, that is equivalent to $240 US dollars.
 I live in Zona Romantica, also commonly called Old Town.
-There are condominiums that rent for three to four thousand US dollars per month in my neighborhood.
-It was not easy to find and secure an apartment two blocks from the beach at my level of income but there are also many apartments outside of the tourist areas for even less than what I pay.
+There are condominiums that rent for $3,000 to $4,000 US dollars per month in my neighborhood.
+It was not easy to find and secure an apartment two blocks from the beach at my level of income, but there are also many apartments outside of the tourist areas for even less than what I pay.

 Some Monthly Expenses in Puerto Vallarta